aws-samples/shopfloor-connectivity/docs/adapters/rest.md

 ---
 ### RestServers
-REST servers configured for this adapter.
-The REST source using the adapter must refer to one of these servers with the RestServer attribute.
+The RestServers property contains a collection of REST server configurations that can be used by REST sources.
+Each server configuration in this collection can be referenced by a [RestSource](#restsourceconfiguration) using the [RestServer](#restserver) attribute.

 **Type**: Map[String,[RestServerConfiguration](#restserverconfiguration)]